Kyagara/rt/README.md

 Using the excellent [RustyPipe](https://crates.io/crates/rustypipe) library to interact with YouTube.

-The feed uses the faster YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.
+The feed uses YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.

 The player uses Vidstack's YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play videos via embeds, this has the drawbacks of not being able to play videos that disallows embedding and not being able to select a video quality.